camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/camunda-cycle/chapters/20-configuration/20-connectors.html.md

 ---

-You can add own Connectors in form of JAR files to your camunda Cycle installation.
+You can add own Connectors in form of JAR files to your Camunda Cycle installation.
 Just follow these steps to add a new Connector.

 1. Copy the JAR file which contains the Connector implementation to <code>$TOMCAT_HOME/webapps/cycle/WEB-INF/lib</code>.
 2. Edit the <code>$TOMCAT_HOME/webapps/cycle/WEB-INF/classes/spring/connector-configurations.xml</code> file and include a variation of the following snippet: